aws-samples/aws-plugin-for-slurm/README.md

 chmod +x *.py
 ```

+3) You need to grant the headnode AWS permissions to make EC2 requests.

+   * If the headnode resides on AWS, create an IAM role for EC2 (see [Creating an IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#create-iam-role)) with an inline policy that allows the actions below, and attach the role to the headnode (see [Attaching an IAM role to an instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#attach-iam-role)).

-3) If the headnode is located on-premises, you should configure AWS credentials.
-You can either configure the default AWS CLI profile, or create a custom profile that you will reference in `ProfileName`.
-See [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) for detailed instructions.
-If the headnode is running on AWS, you can attach an EC2 role instead.
-The minimum required IAM permissions are:
+   * If the headnode is not on AWS, create an IAM user (see [Creating IAM users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console)) with an inline policy that allows the actions below.
+Create an access key for that user (see [Managing access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey)).
+Then, configure AWS credentials on your headnode using the AWS CLI (see [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)).
+You can either configure the default AWS CLI profile with `aws configure`, or create a custom profile with `aws configure --profile profile_name` that you will reference in `ProfileName`.

+   * The minimum required permissions are:

 ```
 ec2:CreateFleet